 A minor bugfix added to BIND 9.9.6, 9.8.8 and 9.10.0 introduced a regression that makes the nsupdate(8) utility fail to resolve (and thus fail to send updates to) the SOA MNAME host in some cases.
 (The MNAME or master name is the first text value in a zone's SOA record; by default that is the host to which nsupdate will send updates for that zone.)

-This regression still exists in BIND 9.9.6-P1 and 9.10.1-P1, but it was not considered important enough to stop the releases thereof.
-It will be addressed in BIND 9.9.7, 9.10.2 and future versions.
+This regression still existed in BIND 9.9.6-P1 and 9.10.1-P1, but it was not considered important enough to stop the releases thereof.
+It was addressed in BIND 9.9.7, 9.10.2 and future versions.
 BIND 9.8 is EOL and will not be fixed.

 Workarounds are possible:

 - Continue using current versions of BIND, but revert to an older copy of nsupdate from BIND 9.9.5 or 9.8.7 as appropriate (nsupdate is not affected by CVE-2014-8500)

 - Specify a "server" argument in nsupdate input